OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-dynamic-arrays.md

 # Handle dynamic arrays and spilling using the Excel JavaScript API

-This article provides a code sample that shows how to handle dynamic arrays and range spilling using the Excel JavaScript API.
-For the complete list of properties and methods that the `Range` object supports, see the [Excel.Range class](/javascript/api/excel/excel.range).
+This article provides a code sample that handles dynamic arrays and range spilling using the Excel JavaScript API.
+For the complete list of properties and methods that the `Range` object supports, see [Excel.Range class](/javascript/api/excel/excel.range).

 ## Dynamic arrays